mtwasetku-ui/physioto/src/content/blog/chronic-pain-home-physiotherapy.md

 **5 Your personalised home exercise programme (10 minutes)**

 You will leave the first visit with a small, manageable set of exercises tailored to your specific pain presentation, goals, and home environment.
-These are not generic handouts — they are chosen based on what Michael observed during your assessment, using equipment you actually have at home.
+These are not generic handouts — they are chosen based on what Micheal observed during your assessment, using equipment you actually have at home.

 **6 A plan for ongoing care**

-Michael will recommend a treatment frequency based on your needs and discuss funding options — including Medicare GP Management Plans, My Aged Care Home Care Packages, and NDIS plans.
+Micheal will recommend a treatment frequency based on your needs and discuss funding options — including Medicare GP Management Plans, My Aged Care Home Care Packages, and NDIS plans.
 You are never obligated to commit to anything on the day.

 ---